Second Passports

 Is it Worth it?

-Antigua and Barbuda is popular simply because, on the surface, it offers one of the lowest-cost options for citizenship for families.
-But once you include the processing fees, there are often better options available.
-We usually encourage our clients to look at other programs.
+Antigua and Barbuda is popular simply because it offers one of the lowest-cost options for citizenship for large families.
+But for smaller families, once you include the processing fees, there are better options available.

 Commonwealth of Dominica